mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 ## Conclusions
 This post was an overview of some SQL skills that become useful once you're beyond the basics.

+Extras:
+* `CAST`: converting the datatype of a column from one to another.
+Useful if joining tables where the key of interest is in different types (e.g. `INT` vs. `FLOAT`).

 Good "reading list" of beginner vs. intermediate SQL: https://softwareengineering.stackexchange.com/questions/181651/are-these-sql-concepts-for-beginners-intermediate-or-advanced-developers